CypherCove/gdx-cclibs/README.md

 - `gradle closeAndPromoteRepository` - closes and promotes Nexus repository.
 Run after `uploadArchives`.

 To run a task on a specific library, proceed task name with its project ID.
 For example, `gradle flexbatch:build` will build archives of the FlexBatch library.

+### Running examples
+The examples should be imported as a separate project from the rest via `examples/build.gradle`.